 Solving the Error for Too Many Redirects

 When you set up your initial website, you have two different options when assigning the URL.
-You can either use the traditional “www” prefix, or use it without.
+You can either use the “www” prefix or use it without.
 For instance, your site could look like one of the following:

-When WordPress is installed, it will use the default domain settings from the webhost in order to discover these URLs automatically.
+When WordPress is installed, it will use the default domain settings from the web host to discover these URLs automatically.
 Sometimes, you’re also able to configure them manually during installation.
 In either case, it’s often this setting that causes the redirect error.

 Most hosting providers allow either configuration to work with a single domain.
 No matter how people type the address, with or without the “www,” they will still be able to access your site.